iszczesniak/cpp/references/index.md

 ## Const reference

-*A const reference can bind not only to the data of an lvalue, but to an **rvalue** too.* This rule was introduced in C++98 to allow for binding a function parameter reference to a temporary.
+*A const reference can bind not only to an lvalue, but to an *rvalue** *too.* This rule was introduced in C++98 to allow for binding a *function parameter reference to a temporary.

 We define a const reference like this: